luizferrete/authentication-app/README.md

-# AuthenticationApp
+# 🔒 AuthenticationApp

 AuthenticationApp is a .NET 8-based application designed to provide user authentication and authorization services.
-It leverages modern technologies such as MongoDB, JWT, and ASP.NET Core Minimal APIs to deliver a secure and scalable solution.
+It leverages modern technologies such as MongoDB, JWT, RabbitMQ, Azure Functions and ASP.NET Core Minimal APIs to deliver a secure and scalable solution.

-## Features
+## 🟢 Features
 - User registration and authentication.
 - JWT-based authentication and authorization.
 - Refresh token support for session management.